 Laurel is an actress and voice-over artist who lives with her husband and toddler in a soon-to-be-lovely little duplex (we're working on it) just outside Minneapolis.
 Like many Mormons her age, she enjoys stuff and doing things, and hopes that she can get even better at stuff so she can be a professional doer of things.
 She also thinks she maybe should not have written her bio when she was so tired.

 Leah Marie has lived all over the country, and currently resides in Virginia, nestled in the Blue Ridge Mountains.
 She earned a BA in Political Science at BYU, and a Masters in Public Administration at Boise State.
-She works part time as an adjunct professor of politics and is also a Certified Lactation Counselor.
+She is currently working towards her PhD in Public Policy through Walden University.
 She is wife to an English professor, and mother to 3 beautiful boys.

 Leslie Nelson works and lives near Seattle, WA, with 5 great kids, 1 husband and 1 dog.
 If she had any spare time she would knit, read, or play chess (and lose to her teenage sons).
 She blogs at lesliesillusions.blogspot.com